dohliam/gdcl/README.md

     ruby gdcl.rb mygroup "my search term" > search_results.txt

+#### Forvo audio pronunciations
+Looking up and playing back audio pronunciations from [Forvo](http://forvo.com/) is supported by gdcl using the `-f` option and mplayer.
+This requires registering for a [Forvo API key](http://api.forvo.com/), which is free for non-commercial educational use.

+Once you have a key, you just need to copy it into your gdcl config file in your user home directory (i.e. `~/.config/gdcl/config.yml`) under the section "forvo key".
+Uncomment the line `# :forvo_key: ""` and add your key between the quotation marks `""`.
+Now you can look up pronunciations by running `gdcl.rb` with the `-f` option.

+The basic format for a Forvo audio lookup is:

+    ruby gdcl.rb -f [lang_code] [word_to_be_pronounced]

+You'll need to supply the 2-letter [ISO 639 language code](http://www.forvo.com/languages-codes/) and a word or phrase to pronounce.
+You can find a full list of the supported codes [here](http://www.forvo.com/languages-codes/).

+For example, if you wanted to find the pronounciation of the word "сегодня" in Russian, you would enter:

+    ruby gdcl.rb -f ru сегодня

+The last argument should probably be in quotes to avoid problems -- this also allows for pronunciation of phrases and other terms with spaces:

+    ruby gdcl.rb -f sv "Johannes Robert Rydberg"

+The script will immediately begin playback of all the available pronunciations it found.

+Gdcl only supports playback of pronunciation audio.
+For more full-featured access to the Forvo API, including listing track info and saving pronunciation audio, check out [forvo-cl](https://github.com/dohliam/forvo-cl).

 ## Supported formats

-gdcl currently supports compressed dictionary files in [ABBYY Lingvo .dsl dictionary format](http://lingvo.helpmax.net/en/troubleshooting/dsl-compiler/your-first-dsl-dictionary/) (i.e., files ending in the extension `.dsl.dz`) as well as online pronunciation audio files from Forvo.com (see [the section above](#forvorb) on using forvo.rb to look up pronunciations).
+gdcl currently supports compressed dictionary files in [ABBYY Lingvo .dsl dictionary format](http://lingvo.helpmax.net/en/troubleshooting/dsl-compiler/your-first-dsl-dictionary/) (i.e., files ending in the extension `.dsl.dz`) as well as online pronunciation audio files from Forvo.com (see [the section above](#forvo-audio-pronunciation) on using gdcl to look up pronunciations).
 Support for other formats and online dictionaries is planned for future releases.

 ## To do